Fall Creek enters the lower Middle Fork Willamette River just southeast of Springfield.

 You can’t fish within 200 feet of the fish ladder below the dam.

-Note: Fall Creek Reservoir is not known as a significant warmwater fishery.
+Note: These days, Fall Creek Reservoir is not known as a significant warmwater fishery.

 Return to Oregon Trout Fishing page